SolarLune/resolv/readme.md

     dy := 4

-    /* To check for Shapes with a specific tag, we can filter out the Space they exist in with either the Space.FilterByTags() or Space.Filter functions.
-Space.Filter() allows us to provide a function to filter out the Shapes; Space.FilterByTags() takes the tag names themselves to filter out the Shapes by. */
+    /* To check for Shapes with a specific tag, we can filter out the Space they exist in with either the Space.FilterByTags() or Space.Filter() functions.
+Space.Filter() allows us to provide a function to filter out the Shapes; Space.FilterByTags() takes tags themselves to filter out the Shapes by. */

     // This gives us just the Shapes with the "solid" tag. solids := space.FilterByTags("solid")

-    // You can provide more tags in the same function, as well. (i.e.
+    // You can provide multiple tags in the same function to filter by all of them at the same
-    // others := space.FilterByTags("solid", "danger", "zone"))
+    // time, as well. ( i.e. deathZones := space.FilterByTags("danger", "zone") )

     /* Now we check each axis individually against the Space (or, in other words, against all Shapes conatined within the Space).
 This is done to allow a collision on one